Latest Options for Treating Uterine Fibroids - Contents

 Unfortunately, what we do not yet know is how many women undergoing embolisation, who want to conceive, have been successful in doing so.
 For this reason we have some reservations in offering embolisation to women who are actively trying to conceive, as first line treatment, although in certain circumstances where fibroids are particularly numerous or with very large submucous fibroids UAE may still be the best option for treatment of women seeking to conceive.
 Most authorities agree that embolisation is better suited for women whose families are complete, who wish for relief of their symptoms but want to avoid major surgery.
 Click on the link to read an article on Uterine Embolisation.

 Open myomectomy is the accepted method of managing fibroids and is practised by most Consultant Gynaecological surgeons.
-Access to the uterus and fibroids is through a standard surgical incision on the lower abdomenThe part of the body that contains the stomach, intestines, liver, gallbladder and other organs..
+Access to the uterus and fibroids is through a standard surgical incision on the lower abdomen.
 Usually it will be a transverse incision, like a Caesarean section scar, but for larger fibroids extending above the navel, the incision may need to be vertical, in the midline to improve access.
 Fig 6 shows a lower midline incision for very large fibroids.